ilpropheta/playground-ot4mmv6n/markdowns/welcome.md

 > The best fighter is not a Boxer, Karate or Judo man.
 The best fighter is someone who can adapt on any style.

-Bruce Lee was a great philosopher - although the masses know him only for movies and martial art - and his own vision of life was deeply influenced by Taoism, Zen and Stoicism - just to mention a few.

 C++ implements this idea very well, since it's independent from any particular programming paradigm or practice.

 After the revolution brought by C++11, other paradigms - like functional - became a bit simpler with C++11, and then people have started mixing styles more often than before.

-Post-modern C++ programmers should master idioms from different paradigms and styles, and use them conveniently.
+In my opinion, the next generations of C++ programmers should master idioms and constructs coming from different paradigms and styles, and use them conveniently.

 ## Playground structure